wdi-sg/activerecord-intro/readme.md

 > Note the plurality of the nouns used in these two sentences

 When we start organizing our objects in this manner and program these associations, it becomes much easier to query our database for what we need.
-IE. If we were on Adrian's  Facebook page, we'd see all his posts.
+If we were on Adrian's  Facebook page, we'd see all his posts.
 These are coming from some database.
 For that database, it wouldn't make sense for it to query EVERY post in Facebook and then check if going through every Facebook post ever and seeing if each post's user was the user whose page you have open.

-The fact that a bunch of posts were associated with Adrian's or anyone's  account, means that the entire database doesn't have to be queried, it just has to pull information **related** to one account, in the context of this example. **Relating** the 'categories' of things that go in the database is just a way of **structuring** or **organizing** the data in such a way that it is very useful to a program.
+The fact that a bunch of posts were associated with Adrian's account, means that the entire database doesn't have to be queried.
+The database only has to pull information **related** to one account. **Relating** the 'categories' of things that go in the database is just a way of **structuring** or **organizing** the data in such a way that it is very useful to a program.

 Let's see what some of this stuff looks like in code.
 We're going to be adding an artist model to our program.